nguyenviettung7691/tic-tac-toe-twist/README.md

 ---

-Brainstorm: Fun Variants and New Rules

-- Board Size: 3x3 (classic), 4x4, 5x5, 6x6.
-Win length configurable (3 or 4).
+Board Size: 3x3 (classic), 4x4, 5x5, 6x6.
+Win length configurable.

+Combine Fun Variants: Players can enable multiple compatible toggles at game start; conflicts are flagged.
+Variants can be a Rule or a One-Time-Power:

+Rules are applied throughout the game:

 - Gravity: Pieces fall to the lowest empty cell in the chosen column.
+(Connect Four style)
-- Wrap (Torus): Lines can wrap across edges (e.g., right edge continues at left).
+- Wrap: Lines can wrap across edges (e.g., right edge continues at left).
-- Misere: You lose if you make a required win length row.
+- Misere: You lose if you make a required win length row. (try not to win!)
-- Notakto: Both players place X. Creating a line loses.
-Optionally play on multiple small boards.
 - Random Blocks: 1–3 cells blocked at start; cannot play there.

-- Double Move: Take two placements on your turn; cannot complete two distinct lines in one turn.
+Players can trade their turn for a One-Time-Power:

+- Double Move: On the same turn, place 2 marks that are not in 1 cell space next to each other.
-- Row/Col Shift: Once per game, shift a selected row or column by one cell cyclically.
+- Lane Shift: Shift a selected row or column by one cell cyclically.
-- Power: One‑time “bomb” removes a single opponent piece; cannot be used to immediately win.
+- Bomb: Removes a single opponent mark.

-- Knight Constraint: Must play a knight’s move away from the opponent’s last move.
-- Fog of War: Non‑adjacent cells are hidden until scanned (costs your move).
-- Chaos Mode: Each round randomly selects from a curated set of twists.
+Chaos Mode: Each round randomly selects a random number of variants.

-Combine variants: Players can enable multiple compatible toggles at game start; conflicts are flagged (e.g., Notakto + Misere).

 ---